Universal Analytic Solution for the Quantum Transport of Structured Matter-Waves in Magnetic Optics

 In Fig.\ref{fig:Fig1} we plot these coefficients for an initial twisted state with radial quantum number $n_a=0$ and two cases of OAM projections: $l_a=1$ and $l_a=-3$.
 As anticipated, the peak amplitude occurs at $l = l_a$.
 However, due to edge effects, the decomposition spectrum is broad and includes amplitudes with OAM projections of both the same and the opposite sign.
 This latter point demonstrates that the rotation of an asymmetric state is a significantly more complex process than that of a pure twisted state.

-While Eq.\eqref{eq:psifull} confirms the proposed structure of the intrinsic ``rotation" for a pure state as described in Ref.\cite{Schattschneider:2014,SCHACHINGER2015,Silenko2}, these rotations cannot be observed in isolation.
-Revealing them requires breaking the axial symmetry, an action that itself triggers additional transformations of the state that ultimately affect the observations.
+While Eq.\eqref{eq:psifull} confirms the proposed structure of the intrinsic ``rotation" for a pure state as discussed in Ref.\cite{Bliokh2012}.
+However, these rotations cannot be observed in isolation.
+It either requires a mixture of two or more states to form an interference pattern as suggested in Ref.\cite{Bliokh2012} or requires breaking the axial symmetry as was done in Refs.\cite{Schattschneider:2014,SCHACHINGER2015}.
+The later triggers additional transformations and results in the change of the shape of the intensity pattern.